wmacevoy/wmacevoy.github.io/se/docker.md

 Right now, the inability to use Docker containers in a simple reliable way that composes with the use of common virtualization (not hyper-v) in windows guarantees the students with windows laptops will have a poor experience with containers.

 My ability to use containers in the classroom is blocked by this.
-The ability of Docker, the company to have CS majors with a working and positive experience with containers is blocked by this as well.
+The ability of Docker, the company, to have CS majors with a working and positive experience with containers is blocked by this as well.

 This is not a small thing: I keep hoping to try containers to help fix compatibility issues across student dev environments, and instead I only find new ones.
 It is not reasonable for the “hello world” to be a glossy discussion, followed by a 10 page essay on choices and compatibility problems that is a mile deep for some sophomore who just wants their node app to run like everyone else’s.